datadavev/sotools/docsource/source/external_metadata.rst

         }
     }

-which is implemented in the `func:sotools.common.getDatasetMetadataLinksFromAbout`.
+which is implemented in the :func:`sotools.common.getDatasetMetadataLinksFromAbout`.

 For example: